parallelspec/obsidian/Contemporary Korea/A2 - Oral presentation reesearch.md

 BTS is currently the best selling Korean music artist of all time, which was achieved in 2020 after their latest album *Map of the Soul - 7*.
 They have released two English only songs within the past 2 years - Dynamite, and Butter, both achieving momenutal success on the Billboard charts, the American music industry.

+transition
+we now talk about KPop

 KPOP
 KPOP, or Korean Pop, is a genre of music stemming from South Korea.
 It takes features of other genres into it - such as contemporary R&B, electronic dance music, and jazz just to name a few.
 In particular, we will be focusing on the hip-hop, R&B, and pop influences in this presentation as they are the main types of genres BTS uses in their songs.

 KPOP is thought to have started in the 90s, specfically via a band called Seo Taiji and Boys.
 This band is quite influential within the KPOP universe as they were one of the first groups to use elements of hip-hop, at the time an intriniscally American genre, in their songs.
+DONT READ

 However, it would not be until the 2000s when artists such as BoA and SHINee would popularise the KPOP we know today - a flashy and highly choreographed show with extravagant music videos and dance concepts.
 Genres during these times mostly focused on ballads or electronic dance music, with the occasional hip-hop song from certain groups, but most famously BigBang of SM Entertainment.
 Note that BTS is not with any of these labels - they are with BigHit Entertainment.

 focus slide
 we will be focusing on the following to analyse how Korean BTS is: read off slide and transition to production